paultcochrane/blog-travis-ci-com/_posts/2015-06-18-reauthorization-required-due-to-github-api-changes.md

 working on changes to our synchronization with the GitHub API to make sure we're prepared for the upcoming changes.

+**As a customer, please make sure to go to <https://magnum.travis-ci.com> until next Wednesday, June 24st, and go through the authorization workflow.** You should be taken through the process automatically, as we check for the correct OAuth scopes, but if you're not, please make sure to log out and back in again.

 ### Why is re-authorization required?

 As part of the changes, a new scope was required to access certain